Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

 \subsection{Energy scale}

 We have improved the background modeling in the low energy region by precisely studying the low energy contributions from the background sources such as the surface $^{210}$Pb contamination and long-lived cosmogenic isotopes.
-However, there is still a little mis-matching between data and MC spectra at low energies, which is because presumably the energy scales that are set separately for the anode readout and the dynode readout, based on linear fits of calibration data points, have errors propagated from the statistical uncertainty, as well as the nonlinear detector response, as described in Sect.~\ref{sec:2}.
-We, thus, consider an adjustment coefficient in the MC spectrum for the energy scale errors, using the method described in Sect.~\ref {appendix:escale}.
-Figure~\ref{fig:anodeES} shows the results considering the adjustment coefficient (blue line) and without considering the adjustment coefficient (red line) in the background modeling fit.
-It is shown that the background modeling has been improved with the adjustment coefficient.
+However, there is still a little mis-matching between data and MC spectra at low energies.
+It is presumably because the energy scales are set separately for the anode readout and the dynode readout, based on linear fits of calibration data points.
+They have errors propagated from the statistical uncertainty, as well as the nonlinear detector response, as described in Sect.~\ref{sec:2}.
+We, thus, consider an adjustment coefficient in the MC spectrum for the energy scale errors.